hazaarlabs/hazaar-mvc/docs/src/guide/basics/routing.md

 The available routing methods are described here.

 ### File Routes

+File routes allow you to define routes in a PHP file, providing a flexible and dynamic way to configure routes.
+This method allows you to define routes that are not directly tied to a controller.
+It also allows programmatic route definition, such as loading routes from a database or other external source.

 File routes are specified in a `routes.php` file in the root directory.
 This file contains calls to the [`Hazaar\Application\Router`](/api/class/Hazaar/Application/Router) class, which provides methods such as: